Neocredo - Sept/Oct 2008, Platform, Vaasa, Finland. (Artist in residence August to October) home contact

 Once this question was considered it it took on a more subjective meaning.
 This acted as a device to begin a dialogue in each new location and it drove the physical process of gathering video / sound footage.
-The words 'sing' and 'hymn' were open to personal interpretation, as 'forms of belief' was the main substance being gathered.
-The composition of the 'Hymn' as exhibited at Platform, mixes visuals and sounds from over one hundred pieces of video footage.
-The installation consists of a separated triptych of synchronized video works, each piece was only accessible in relation to certain light, time and position within the space.
+The words 'sing' and 'hymn' were open to personal interpretation as the contemporary forms of belief were being gathered.
+The composition of the Hymn as exhibited at Platform, mixes visuals and sounds from over one hundred pieces of video footage.
+The places and contexts encountered are diverse and surprising, as the work is constructed by a wide range of participants from various cultural backgrounds and situations.
+The installation consists of a separated triptych of synchronized video/sound works, each piece was only accessible in relation to certain light, time and position within the space.

 The 5.1 surround sound 'Hymn' further dissipated cohesion, when moving around the space fragments of visuals would momentarily coincide with their original soundtrack, be silent or contrast.
 Neocredo was supported by Platform and The Irish Arts Council with assistance from FRAME in Helsinki and The Estonian Academy of Arts in Tallinn.